Curtis Teets · 30-year Columbus restoration veteran.

 Columbus's sewage backup cleanup team.
 Serving Franklinton, Hilltop, Clintonville, German Village, and all of Franklin County for 30 years.
 Call 614-810-0000 — we dispatch in 60 minutes.

-What is Sewage Backup? — Category 3 Biohazard, Not Just Dirty Water
+— Category 3 Biohazard, Not Just Dirty Water

 Critical window before pathogens become airborne and spread through your home.
 Every hour increases exposure risk to your family and pets. iDry's 60-minute dispatch closes this window.

 Columbus's combined sewer system is the root cause.
-Most of Columbus uses a combined sewer system that mixes stormwater with sanitary sewage.
+Most of Columbus mixes rain runoff with sewage in one pipe system.
 Heavy rain overwhelms the system, and backed-up sewage seeks the path of least resistance — into your basement or lowest floor.
-Franklinton, Hilltop, Clintonville, and German Village neighborhoods experience the highest backup frequency due to aging infrastructure and CSO (combined sewer overflow) activity.

 iDry Columbus handles sewage backup as a biohazard emergency.
 We're equipped with commercial extraction, contaminated material removal, and EPA-registered antimicrobial treatment.
 Every job is documented for your insurance adjuster and public health authorities.
 Call 614-810-0000 immediately if sewage has entered your home.